 • First-Floor Open House Tours (10 a.m.–4 p.m.)
 Recommended for all ages.

 • Nature Inside & Out (10 a.m.–4 p.m.)
-This Detective Days scavenger hunt reveals ways that nature can influence art and design.
+This interactive house activity reveals ways that nature can influence art and design.
 Recommended for ages 6 to 12.

 • Arts & Crafts (11 a.m.–4 p.m.)
-In the gardens and at the Kilroy Visitor Center, take part in family art activities inspired by the flowers and trees at Bayou Bend.
+Take part in family art activities in the gardens inspired by Bayou Bend’s native trees and Texas art collection.
 Recommended for ages 3 & up.

 • Colonial Campsite (1–4 p.m.)
 Have some old-fashioned fun in the gardens with Bayou Bend’s collection of reproduction toys, like jump rope, Jacob’s ladder, and cat’s cradle—or try out colonial chores, including laundry and food preparation.
 Recommended for ages 3 to 8.